If you’ve ever tried an easier way of looking for a job, chances are that you’ve heard of Upwork.

 On Upwork, your clients rate you with a Job Success Score.
 Pay attention to this.
 A high score is a quick metric to display that you are a capable and reliable hire.

 Upwork may be online but maintain professionalism.
 Communicate with clients and workers to ensure the product is satisfactory, and build relationships to gain traction in your career.

 Freelancing is not a traditional job, so much of it is indeed trial and error.
 Take note of what worked for you and what didn’t, and adapt to overcome problems in the future.

 Many professionals can attest that finding success in Upwork takes time.

 Explore the site and look up the other features and services it offers.
 Upwork’s main objective is to connect skilled freelancers with genuine clients.
 It does what it can to maintain that standard by giving you the tools to achieve that better.

 Yes, we can say with finality that Upwork is a legitimate freelancing platform.
 Many can testify that it is a genuine way to earn money and establish contacts for your professional network.

-There is definitely a portion of freelancers that have sworn off Upwork and have looked into other sites that offer similar services.
+There is definitely a portion of the audience, both clients and freelancers, that has sworn off Upwork and looked into other sites that offer similar services.